This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Quick Answer

-The Logitech MX Master 3S is the best silent mouse for office use for most people — genuinely inaudible clicks from dampened switches, MagSpeed electromagnetic scroll wheel, and full programmability through Logi Options+, all in one premium package.
+The Logitech MX Master 3S is the best silent mouse for office use for most people — genuinely inaudible clicks from dampened switches, MagSpeed electromagnetic scroll wheel, and full programmability through Logi Options+.
 For a budget silent option that doesn’t cut corners on the silence itself, the Logitech M330 Silent Plus delivers true quiet clicks at $30.
+Compact users should consider the Logitech MX Anywhere 3S.
+Multi-platform Bluetooth users should look at the Lenovo 600.
+Users with wrist pain should try the Anker Vertical Silent Mouse.

 How Silent Mouse Technology Actually Works